chartjs/Chart.js/docs/getting-started/v3-migration.md

 * `Chart.chart.chart`
 * `Chart.Controller`
 * `Chart.prototype.generateLegend`
+* `Chart.platform`.
+It only contained `disableCSSInjection`.
+CSS is never injected in v3.
 * `Chart.types`
 * `Chart.Tooltip` is now provided by the tooltip plugin.
 The positioners can be accessed from `tooltipPlugin.positioners`
 * `DatasetController.addElementAndReset`